Entropy measures as indicators of connectivity paths in the human brain: Methods

-where $K(S)$ represents the Kolmogorov complexity \cite{kolmogorov65} of the time series $S$, which is the length of the shortest program that generates the sequence $S$ \cite{kolmogorov65}. $SQ$ denotes the concatenation of both sequences. $d_{NID}$ is normalized between $0$ and $1$, the latter taken as the largest attainable distance between the compared time series.
+where $K(S)$ represents the Kolmogorov (algorithmic) complexity \cite{kolmogorov65} of the time series $S$. $K(S)$ is the length of the shortest program that generates the sequence $S$ \cite{kolmogorov65}. $SQ$ denotes the concatenation of both sequences. $d$ is normalized between $0$ and $1$, the latter taken as the largest attainable distance between the compared time series.
 The information distance does not measure how the two sequences differ point by point, it is not a Hamming type distance; instead, it quantifies their informational similarity, determining the degree of correlation between them from an algorithmic perspective: it reflects the shortest program length required to transform one sequence into the other, capturing how much new information is needed to describe one sequence in terms of the other.

-A practical alternative is also necessary for this distance metric, the usual procedure has been to use compression algorithms to estimate the Kolmogorov Complexities involved in the use of equation (\ref{eq:dd}).
-Instead, in this research, an estimate of the Kolmogorov randomness will be done with the Lempel-Ziv factorization as described in \cite{estevez15} (see also supplementary material) and will be called LZ-distance and denoted by $d_{LZ}$.
+A practical alternative is also necessary for this distance metric; the usual procedure has been to use compression algorithms to estimate the Kolmogorov complexities involved in the use of equation (\ref{eq:dd}).
+Instead, in this research, an estimate of Kolmogorov randomness will be made with Lempel-Ziv factorization as described in \cite{estevez15} and will be called LZ-distance and denoted by $d_{LZ}$. $d_{LZ}$ is a measure of the common patterns between two sequences without regard to the position where those patterns occur in each string.